balazsdukai/batch3dfier/README.rst

 `3dfier <https://github.com/tudelft3d/3dfier>`__

-Python 3
+Python 3.4+

-The package has been tested only with Python3.5 on Linux with the following packages:
+The package has been tested with Python3.4-3.6 on Linux with the following packages:

 -  PyYAML (3.11)
 -  psycopg2 (2.7)